cmugpi/cmugpi.github.io/topics/terminal-usage/files-commands/index.md

 ### Important Directory Names

-Some directories are more important than others, so they're given some shorter names.
+Some directories are more important than others, so they are given some shorter names.

 `~` -- the home directory